maniospas/duckstruct/README.md

 ```

 This finds the minimum necessary data structure to replace
-for the code to run when replacing all variables with it.
+all variables in the code with.
 The result is provided in *yaml* format:

 ```
 object: